tbarbette/npf/README.md

   - if 2 variable : use variables as X/Y and make one line per run
   - if more : Like 2 variables, but make more lines for each variables

 WIP!!!
-Agressively looking for collaborators !
+Looking for collaborators !